 - Road trips and travel snacks

 Freeze up to 3 months.
-Thaw in the refrigerator to maintain texture.
+Thaw overnight in refrigerator.

 Expert Tips for Perfect Bars